 Economic Development The area of search's surrounds are mostly residential with an employment density considerably below the county average.
 The East Midlands Railway connectivity provided by Burton Joyce station is a positive for any future developments, as well as the access to the A612 and its bus routes.
 There are established community facilities in Burton Joyce to help support future residents.
 However, there are a lack of major employment sites or assets in the local area, meaning residents utilise the facilities and connections to live in a spacious village whilst out-commuting to other parts of the county for employment opportunities (88% work in Nottinghamshire, 29% in Gedling).
 The lack of major assets or focus in a specific sector constrains the area of search's potential as demand would need to be stimulated.
 The area experiences very low levels of deprivation, with the main LSOA ranked in the 10th deprivation deciles.
-Therefore, the area of search has low economic development potential, due to the lack of assets and substantial outcommuting, and little to no regeneration potential.
+Therefore, the area of search has low economic development potential, due to the lack of assets and substantial out-commuting, and little to no regeneration potential.
 R Regeneration Almost the whole area of search is within the Gedling 008A LSOA, with a small part crossing into the Gedling 012A LSOA.
 The 2019 Index of Multiple of Deprivation (IMD) ranks the area of search's LSOAs as follows (1st decile is most deprived): The Gedling 008A LSOA is in the 10th deprivation decile, meaning it is amongst the 10% least deprived parts of the country; and The Gedling 012A LSOA is in the 7th deprivation decile, meaning it is amongst the 40% least deprived parts of the country.
 These rankings show very low levels of deprivation exist across the vast majority the area of search and therefore, there is little to no potential for regeneration in the Burton Joyce Extension assessment area.
 R Spatial Planning considerations Land adjacent to Burton Joyce.
 Defensible boundaries only exist to the northeast at Bulcote Lodge Farm.
 Development of land parcel to the south of A612 risks coalescence occuring between Burton Joyce and Gedling/Carlton.
 This parcel of land is 30 ha and would not deliver significant growth, as remainder of the area of search is unsuitable due to landscape topography constraints.
-R

-- Low Potential for strategic growth - Northwest of area of search contains ancient woodland.
-The edges of Burton Joyce largely contain large pockets of woodland, some of which are designated as a Local Wildlife Sites and have tree preservation orders.
-Southern part of the area of search in Flood Zone 2 where an unknown watercourse runs through.
+R Northwest of large pocket preservation watercourse runs from th northeast.
+B avoided in th watercourse The area of has potentia search is mo perceived or Several dire along the A6 into Gedling connectivity improvemen for ULEVs a The lack of the tial for strategic growth f area of search contains ancient woodland.
+The edges of Burton Joyce largely co ts of woodland, some of which are designated as a Local Wildlife Sites and have to orders.
+Southern part of the area of search in Flood Zone 2 where an unknown e runs through.
 Climate change may put more of the site at risk.
-An unknown watercourse runs from the northwest of the area of search down towards the southeast and then up towards the northeast.
-Burton Joyce is at high risk of flooding from the River Trent.
-Development should be avoided in the south of the area of search, and should be sensitive to the floodplain of the unmodelled watercourses. - The area of search is potentially unsuitable for development; the steep slope and elevated ridgeline has potential for adverse visual impacts as well as perceived sprawl.
-The southern part of the area of search is more suitable for development, but needs to be carefully designed such that there is not a perceived coalescence. - Several direct and frequent bus services between Nottingham and Southwell identified as running along the A612 centrally through the area of search.
-Possible tram network extension from Nottingham into Gedling currently being considered.
-Gedling Access Road (GAR) designed to improve east west connectivity to be open by Autumn 2021.
-Colwick Loop Road recently underwent bus & cycle improvements.
-Recently completed A612 Daleside Road Improvement Scheme provides bus lane use for ULEVs and improved cycle facilities. - The lack of major economic assets or focus in a specific sector constrains the area of search's potential as demand would need to be stimulated. - Area would not deliver sufficient land to deliver significant growth area, as the remainder of the area of search is unsuitable due to landscape topography, flooding constraints.
+An unknown wate e northwest of the area of search down towards the southeast and then up toward outron Joyce is at high risk of flooding from the River Trent.
+Development should b he south of the area of search, and should be sensitive to the floodplain of the unres. search is potentially unsuitable for development; the steep slope and elevated rid of for adverse visual impacts as well as perceived sprawl.
+The southern part of the per suitable for development, but needs to be carefully designed such that there is ree rcourse ds the e nodelled geline area of s not a ning ottingham st - west lane use